jonathanjackson-1/walmart-sales-analysis/README.md

-# walmart-sales-analysis
+# Walmart Sales Analysis
+## Summary
-Analysis of Walmart sales trends from a period spanning Feb 2010 to Oct 2012 to provide recommendations and guidance surrounding product marketing.
+This analysis examines sales data from Walmart spanning a period from Feb 2010 - Oct 2012 to uncover trends and provide recommendations surrounding product marketing.

+The project's main goal is to recommend specific strategies to the marketing team for taking advantage of high order-volume.